 The deadlines are July 1 for fall and December 1 for spring.
 See Forms to download the HGSE tuition voucher petition.

 Harvard Divinity School tuition voucher

 The Harvard Divinity School provides a limited number of tuition vouchers to Harvard Extension School degree candidates to take one 4-credit graduate-level course free of charge that will apply to an Extension School degree.
+Seminars are not included.
 Admitted ALB candidates with 96 credits and a GPA of 3.5 or higher are eligible to apply.

 Applications are approved by the director of the Certificate in Religious Studies and Education and the instructor of the course you wish to take.